awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.MySQL80.md

 ## Release notes for Aurora MySQL version 3<a name="AuroraMySQL.mysql80-bugs-fixed"></a>

- For the release notes for all Aurora MySQL version 3 releases, see [Database engine updates for Amazon Aurora MySQL version 3](AuroraMySQL.Updates.30Updates.md)\.
+ For the release notes for all Aurora MySQL version 3 releases, see [ Database engine updates for Amazon Aurora MySQL version 3](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraMySQLReleaseNotes/AuroraMySQL.Updates.30Updates.html) in the *Release Notes for Aurora MySQL*\.

 ## Comparison of Aurora MySQL version 2 and Aurora MySQL version 3<a name="Aurora.AuroraMySQL.Compare-v2-v3"></a>